fanchen0227/crude-distillation/README.md

 We can run the test script to check if the local service is working well:
 ```
-python3 tests/integration_testing.py True
+python3 tests/integration_testing.py local
 ```

-If we would like to test the service running on GCP, We can run the test script:
+If we would like to test the service running on Google Cloud Platform, We can run the test script:
 ```
-python3 tests/integration_testing.py False
+python3 tests/integration_testing.py gcp
 ```

 ## Dollar Value to Model Error